tijnski/PresearchBookmark/README.md

-# 🔎 Search with The Presearch Bookmark
+# 🔎 Search with The Presearch Shortcuts

 This repository provides a simple guide and code to add a **Presearch Bookmark** to your browser (Safari on iPhone).
 The bookmark allows you to quickly search using Presearch, a privacy-focused search engine, directly from your bookmarks.